-Both men and women are on the narcissistic personality disorder spectrum, as they are on a spectrum some will walk away and for the most part leave you alone, however, some can be extreme in their games to destroy you long after the relationship is over.
+Both men and women are on the narcissistic personality disorder spectrum; as they are on a spectrum, some will walk away and, for the most part, leave you alone.
+However, some can be extreme in their games to destroy you long after the relationship is over.

 Whether you’re dealing with a narcissist friend, co-worker, family member or ex, here are a few key points to help you deal with them.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.